AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 \I{################################################################################################}
-### 6.1.2 Reference Toolchain CMake ### {#alib_manual_build_overview_cmake}
+### 5.1.2 Reference Toolchain CMake ### {#alib_manual_build_overview_cmake}

 While project files for different IDEs might be provided with the codebase, the main development of \alib is performed using \https{CMake,cmake.org/} scripts.
 Also, the relationship of source file and \alibmod_nl selection is <b>"officially defined"</b>
 by CMake scripts.

 \par
-  <b>The \e CMake scripts included in the \alib distributions are to be seen as the
+  <b>The \e CMake scripts coming with \alib are to be seen as the reference guideline to building
-  reference guideline to building \alib.
-The scripts may even be more precise (and up-to-date!) than the documentation you currently read itself.</b>
+  \alib.
+The scripts may even be more precise (and up to date!) than the documentation you currently read itself.</b>

 Even for non-experienced users (in respect to CMake), the syntax of the file should be easily understood.
 So, do not hesitate to open and read the CMake files for your project setup reference.

-A Microsoft Visual Studio solution and according project files which build an \alib DLL and the unit tests, are included in the \alib distribution.
+A Microsoft Visual Studio solution and the according project files which build an \alib DLL and the unit tests and sample applications, are included in the \alib project folder.
 These may be used to compile an \alib library that includes all of \alib, which can be used for own projects.<br>
-Limited library projects that include only a selection of modules of \alib are not provided and thus have to be created if they are desired.
+Limited library projects that include only a selection of the modules of \alib are not provided and thus have to be created if they are desired.

 \I{################################################################################################}
-### 6.1.3 Library Installation ### {#alib_manual_build_overview_noinstall}
+### 5.1.3 Library Installation ### {#alib_manual_build_overview_noinstall}
 As of today, no installation process of a shared library version of \alib is available with the build process defined.
 Not installing a library has of course the disadvantage, that every software project needs to compile its own version of it, and the library is by default not shared between applications, even if compiled as a "shared library", respectively DLL.

-While this may change in the future, the advantage of this approach is that an application has a lot flexibility in respect to compiling \alib using the exact set of features it desires.
+While this may change in the future, the advantage of this approach is that an application has a lot of flexibility in respect to compiling \alib using the exact set of features it desires.
+And then: installing libraries that use C++20 Modules (if \alib is compiled so) is currently not even a well-defined process.
+It seems, due to the latter, the trend goes a little into the direction to have a dedicated compilation of C++ libraries per application.

-Therefore, to enable a software to use \alib, the sources of the library have to become a part of the build process in any form.
+Therefore, to enable software to use \alib, the sources of the library have to become a part of the build process in any form.
 As usual, there are three possible basic options:
 1. Compiling \alib to a static library,
 2. compiling \alib to a shared library or